London Broil Marinade

 As we mentioned earlier, there are virtually endless ways to make a delicious London broil recipe that adds flavor and tenderizes the meat before cooking it.
 Need some inspiration as you venture into making your own twist on a classic marinade?
 Try these variations:

-• Tropical: Infuse tropical flavors into your London broil with a marinade consisting of pineapple or lime juice, coconut milk, curry powder, and cilantro.
+• Tropical: Infuse tropical flavors with a marinade consisting of pineapple or lime juice, coconut milk, curry powder, and cilantro.

 • Aromatic: If you’re looking for full-fledged savory flavors, add more herbs to your marinade, like rosemary, parsley, or basil.
 Balance out the flavors with red wine or balsamic vinegar, or go a bit lighter with lemon juice or a sprinkle of lemon zest.